 Figure legends:

 Figure 1.
 Genome clustering of studied strains (in bold) with their closest species neighbors.
-The tree was constructed using the Genome clustering tool of the Microscope plateform (https://mage.genoscope.cns.fr/microscope/).(Ondov et al., 2016)(Simonsen et al., 2008) Genbank genome accession numbers of strains under study are indicated in Table 1, and others are: B. reimsis BE51 (GCA_003294055) ; B. cepacia ATCC25416 (GCA_006094315) ; B. cenocepacia J2315 (GCA_000009485) ; P. sabiae LMG24235 (GCA_904848645) ; P. phymatum STM815 (GCA_000020045), P. tropica LMG22274 (GCA_902833865), Ralstonia solanacearum GMI1000 (GCA_000009125).
+The tree was constructed using the Genome clustering tool of the Microscope plateform (https://mage.genoscope.cns.fr/microscope/).
+Distances between whole genomes was computed using Mash (Ondov et al., 2016) and plotted using the rapid Neighbor-Joining method (Simonsen et al., 2008).
+The displayed distances are correlated to average nucleotide identity (ANI) such as D ≈ 1-ANI.
+Genbank genome accession numbers of strains under study are indicated in Table 1.

 Figure 2.
 Plant colonization efficiencies for six Burkholderia and Paraburkholderia strains.
 Nipponbare rice seedlings were inoculated at 5 days post-germination with 1.108 bacterial cells and grown in a hydroponic medium.
 Total roots were sampled at different time points (5 replicates each) and the attached bacterial population was enumerated.
-The trendlines (red) were inferred using the LOESS method (Cleveland et al., 2017).
+The trendlines (red) were inferred using the non-parametric regression LOESS method (Cleveland et al., 2017).

 Figure 3.
 UpSet plot of gene conservation between six Burkholderia s.l. strains.
 Single dots are representative of the specific genome of each strain.
 Linked dots represent the conserved genes among the connected strains.
 All combinations totaling less than 50 conserved genes are not shown.
 Gene duplicates were excluded from this analysis.

 Figure 4.
 Transcriptomic response of Burkholderia and Paraburkholderia strains to RE.
-Genes that underwent a 1.5-fold and higher positive or negative regulation at a confidence level of adj. pval ≤ 0.05 were considered to be significantly regulated upon stimulation with RE.
+Genes that underwent a 1.5-fold and higher positive or negative regulation at a confidence level of adjusted pval ≤ 0.05 were considered to be significantly regulated upon stimulation with RE.
 The number of genes passing that threshold (A) and their regulation intensity on a log2 scale (B) are represented.

 Figure 5.
 Specific and conserved regulation between strains upon RE stimulation.
 We calculated the conserved genome between different groups of strains to determine which genes are commonly regulated (either positively (red), negatively (blue) or differentially (grey) between each pair of strains, the Burkholderia and Paraburkholderia trios, all 6 strains and all 6 except BrABIP441.
 Single dots represent the regulation of strain-specific genes.
 For the PspABIP659 specific response, the histogram was reduced to fit with the figure (total regulated genes = 561, with a similar number of up and down genes)

 Figure 6.
 COG classification of the transcriptomic response of Burkholderia and Paraburkholderia strains to RE.
-The number of genes falling in each COG category is expresses as a percentage of the total amount of genes regulated in the corresponding strains (Figure 4A).
+The number of genes falling in each COG category is expressed as a percentage of the total amount of genes regulated in the corresponding strains (Figure 4A).

 Figure 7.
 Regulation of Entner-Doudoroff and putrescine pathways upon root exudates stimulation.
 For each strain and pathway, the fold-change value is depicted next to the corresponding gene.
 (A) The Entner-Doudoroff pathway uses glucose as starting product and branches into the glycolysis pathway with glyceraldehyde-3P which is ultimately converted to pyruvate.
 No significant regulation was found in B. reimsis ABIP441.
 (B) Putrescine synthesis, catabolism and uptake pathways in Burkholderia s.l. strains.
 No significant regulation was found in B. reimsis ABIP441 and P. sabiae ABIP630.